yLexter/computer-science/Métodos de Programação/lab - grasp II/README.md

-# Lab-4: Interface / Polimorfismo / Herança / Composição
+#Lab-4: Interface/Polymorphism/Inheritance/Composition

-Implementação de um sistema para controle de acesso aos funcionários da Globo Filmes.
-Os funcionários podem ter diferentes funções em cada filme.
-As funcionalidades incluem:
+Implementation of a system to control access to Globo Filmes employees.
+Employees can have different roles in each film.
+Features include:

-- Cadastrar os envolvidos em um filme, informando suas funções.
+- Register those involved in a film, informing their roles.
-- Informar a filmografia indicando sua função específica.
+- Provide filmography indicating your specific role.
-- Informar todas as características de um filme.
+- Inform all the characteristics of a film.

-## Estrutura do Projeto
+## Project Structure

-O projeto está estruturado da seguinte forma:
+The project is structured as follows:

-- `entities`: Contém as classes de Filme, Funcionario, Globoplay além das funções dos funcionarios.
+- `entities`: Contains the Film, Employee, Globoplay classes in addition to the employee functions.
-- `testes`: Todos os testes das figuras e singleton.
+- `tests`: All figure and singleton tests.
-- `interfaces`}: Interface para a função do funcionário.
+- `interfaces`}: Interface for the employee role.
-- `erros`: Exceções customizadas.
+- `errors`: Custom exceptions.
-- `Main`: Criação e resultados do Grasp II.
+- `Main`: Creation and results of Grasp II.